still-standing/running-adventures/_posts/story/2019-01-01-the-start-post.markdown

 ### Comments

 * To respect the privacy and integrity of the people involved in those running adventures, aliases will be used.
-   * Since we are now in a Post Gender Theory area, the biological gender cannot be deduced from the alias.
+   * Since we are now in a **Post Gender Theory Area**, the biological gender cannot be deduced from the alias.
 	* The aliases are somehow chosen completely at random...
 Or are they?

 * To shorten the alias '**Mademoiselle-Docteur-Chérie-mon-Amour-ma-Femme-de-ma-Vie-mon-Épouse**', the alias will be replaced by '**[Rambo Chérie](https://en.wikipedia.org/wiki/John_Rambo)**'.